comunica/Article-ISWC2023-SolidQuery/content/approach.md

 and we provide multiple link extractors corresponding to the different source selectors introduced in previous sections.
 Our implementation has full SPARQL 1.1 support, and consists of pipelined implementations of all monotonic SPARQL operators.
-This pipelined implementation is important for iterative tuple processing in a non-blocking manner, because since the link queue may virtually become infinitely long, and stream of triples sent to tuple-producing operators may also be infinitely long.
+This pipelined implementation is important for iterative tuple processing in a non-blocking manner, because the link queue may virtually become infinitely long, and the stream of triples sent to tuple-producing operators may also be infinitely long.

+Our implementation focuses on the SPARQL query language, and does not make use of alternative LTQP-specific query languages such as [LDQL](cite:cites ldql) that incorporate link navigation paths into the query.
+As discussed in [](#solid), different Solid apps or user preferences may lead to the storage of similar data at different locations within vaults.
+As such, it is important that link navigation is *decoupled* from the query if we want queries to be reusable for different Solid users, as link paths to data may differ across different data vaults.
+Instead, our implementation makes use of LDP container traversal and the Solid type index to replace explicit navigation links.

-To provide a stable reference implementation that can be used for the experiments in this work, and a basis for future research, our implementation focuses on extensibility and reusability.
+To provide a stable reference implementation that can be used for the experiments in this work and future research, our implementation focuses on extensibility and reusability.
-We do this by implementing all logic is configurable modules that are extensively tested through integration and unit tests with 100% code coverage.
+We do this by implementing all logic in configurable modules that are extensively tested through integration and unit tests with 100% code coverage.
 Our implementation will be made available as open-source after the double-blind review process.

 Our implementation builds upon best practises in LTQP and lessons learned from [other implementations](cite:cites squin) including,